Pistonight/celer/packages/celer-wiki/src/Home.md

 This wiki is built with easy navigation.
 You can also see a full list of pages on the side bar and search there.

+**Note: if you would like to contribute to this wiki, edit it [here](https://github.com/iTNTPiston/celer/tree/main/packages/celer-wiki) and then open a PR when you are done**

 To get started, check out these pages

 - [Installation](./Installation.md): Download and install celer devtool and other components